MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-18-UniversityBusiness.md

 title: Education is Not a Business: Defending the Integrity of Taxpayer-Funded Universities
 ---

-# Education is Not a Business: Defending the Integrity of Taxpayer-Funded Universities

 In recent years, there’s been a troubling trend in higher education: the gradual transformation of taxpayer-funded universities into profit-driven entities.
-Under the guise of **global competitiveness,** many institutions are becoming little more than research factories, churning out papers and funding applications to sustain bloated systems, while neglecting their core missions—education and the public good.
+Under the guise of **global competitiveness**, many institutions are becoming little more than research factories, churning out papers and funding applications to sustain bloated systems while neglecting their core missions—education and the public good.

 ## The Commodification of Knowledge